OpenFuturePlatform/open-wc-plugin/README.md

-# Open Platform Payment for WooCommerce
+# Open Platform Payment Gateway for WooCommerce

 A WooCommerce payment gateway that allows your customers to pay with cryptocurrency with Open Platform Integration